J3RN/blog.j3rn.com/README.md

 # J3RN's Blog

+My technical blog where I write about Ruby, Elixir, software architecture, software development methodologies, and programming language design.

-The site where I write about technology, mostly Ruby and Elixir.
-Available on the 'net at https://blog.j3rn.com.
+Available on the 'net at https://j3rn.com.